Steps to Calories Calculator

 Why are active calories lower than gross calories?

 Gross calories include the resting energy used during the same minutes.
-Active calories subtract a 1.0 MET resting estimate, so they represent the extra burn above rest.
+Active calories subtract that 1.0 MET resting estimate and show the extra burn above rest.

-Added load is converted to kilograms and added to body mass for the calorie formula only.
-It does not change step length or speed.
+Added load is converted to kilograms and added to body weight for the calorie formula.
+It does not change step length, speed, or distance.

-No. It is the number of steps that would reach the entered active-calorie target if the current step length, pace, MET, terrain, mass, and uncertainty assumptions continue to hold.
+No. It is the step count that would reach the active-calorie target if the current step length, pace, MET, terrain, mass, and uncertainty assumptions continue to hold.

 Glossary: